Squirrels will frequently make nests in attics, destroy gardens or other landscaping. Unfortunately, they also love to chew on electrical wires.

 Releasing wild animals on land you don’t own or don’t have permission to do so could get you into trouble, so make sure you have a legal place to release them before trapping.

-If your looking for a good live trap then check out The Squirrelinator on Amazon.com.
+If you are looking for a good live trap then check out The Squirrelinator on Amazon.com.

 It’s large and can catch multiple squirrels at a time.